LazyGod75/Loan-approval-Devoir-de-ML-DG/README.md

 **Presenters:** David Grogan - Jonathan Sebban

+Hello, this is my homework for ML.

+The Project have :

+- My ipynb for the EDA
+- My ipynb where I did all the machine learning
+- A py file name app.py where I did an application that you can try, where you can choose the variable and see if the loan will be approuved
+- A file with the app and an api.
+- the requirement file and the joblibs
+- The data

+Obviously you do what you want but you should install the requirement file and run the app.py file and try the model with the parameter you want.
+The app will tell you if the loan is approuved or denied and create a score.txt file with the result.

 ### Introduction

 **Goal:** The objective is to predict whether an applicant is approved for a loan.